 Babies require to sleep a lot, some of which can occur during the day.
 Being in a position to dictate the amount of light your nursery receives is very important.
 Whether you want to brighten your child’s room using natural light or darken it, window shutters can have different opacities to deflect or filter sunlight depending on your needs.

 - Perfect pattern

 With blinds and shutters recommended for nursery, you can create a whole new look in your child’s room.
 Children need a peaceful and friendly space to relax in.
 Remember, this is a kid’s room – you need to include some fun with colour and pattern!
-Eye-catching patterns can let your window shutters act as modern variations of room ‘feature walls,’ and offer the ideal backdrop for any bedroom or nursery.
+Eye-catching patterns like those from heritage window films can let your window shutters act as modern variations of room ‘feature walls,’ and offer the ideal backdrop for any bedroom or nursery..
 This is an appealing choice for a child’s room since their tastes can change rapidly as they grow, or with rental properties, where you may be limited on the extent of redecorating.

 - Temperature control

 Research has proven that about 30% of heat lost at home occurs through uncovered windows.
 Among the most significant benefits of having quality window shutters is the ability to control the temperature.
 When bedroom temperature is under control, it ensures a baby doesn’t become too cold or overheated.
 Only the right window furnishing can help you achieve the recommended energy efficiency and insulation.